Skip to content

 I’m Keith, a theologian and pastor serving with Karis Disability Services in Canada.
 A few years ago, I wrote Formed Together: Mystery, Narrative and Virtue in Christian Caregiving, sharing stories from my experience supporting others.
 But it’s even more important to hear directly from people themselves.

 Since then, I’ve had the chance to interview eleven Christian adults with intellectual disabilities about how they think about God and themselves.
 It’s been a meaningful and sometimes challenging journey.
-Thank you for visiting—and for learning from the people I’ve had the joy of getting to know along the way.

 The Fellowship

-It brought together theologians and psychological scientists to explore how social and cognitive psychology might deepen theological understanding.
+In 2023, Keith began the fellowship at the University of Birmingham, funded by the John Templeton Foundation.
+The Psychology Cross-Training for Theologians fellowship brought together theologians and psychological scientists to explore how social and cognitive psychology might deepen theological understanding.

 “Let us make human beings in our image, to be like us.”